 The Size of the Battery / Amount of Fuel Onboard

-There is usually a trade off between speed and time in flight.
+There is usually a trade-off between speed and time in flight.
 The faster the plane, the lower the flight time, as the need for speed involves ensuring the model is as light as possible.
-This means that the batteries must be as small and light as possible, and if it’s an IC or jet powered craft, fuel needs to be kept to a minimum.
+This means that the batteries must be as small and light as possible, and if it’s an IC or jet-powered craft, fuel needs to be kept to a minimum.

 The Size of the Flying Area

 You will need to consider the size and characteristics of the intended flying area.
-This needs to large enough to accommodate the plane at high speed, and ideally be flat and unencumbered by hazards such as buildings and pylons.
+This needs to be large enough to accommodate the plane at high speed, and ideally be flat and unencumbered by hazards such as buildings and pylons.

 The sight of an extremely fast model will no doubt draw a crowd and the operator should be aware of the potential dangers involved, and plan accordingly.
-These plans will include assistants to marshall the spectators as far as possible, and ensuring the flight plan avoids the spectator areas.
+These plans will include assistants to marshall the spectators as far as possible, and ensure the flight plan avoids the spectator areas.

 At the very least, the pilot should follow the advice provided by the AMA in their Flight Safety Guide.

-This insurance, with a limit of $2.5m comes with standard membership of the AMA in the US, and insurance cover is included in membership of the Bristish Model Flying Association in the UK.
+This insurance, with a limit of $2.5m comes with standard membership of the AMA in the US, and insurance cover is included in the membership of the Bristish Model Flying Association in the UK.
 Outside these areas, check your own country’s national association.